thosgood/this-weeks-finds/markdown/151-200/week159.md

 To get 11d supergravity, we have to impose a bunch of constraints by throwing extra terms into the Lagrangian.
 There is one term like this for each F field.
-We also have to throw in a term which gives the analog of Maxwell\'s equations for the 3-form field C. So the paper\'s title is a mild lie!
-We\'re not seeing 11d supergravity as simply a constrained topological field theory - there\'s also an extra interaction.
+We also have to throw in a term which gives the analog of Maxwell's equations for the 3-form field C. So the paper's title is a mild lie!
+We're not seeing 11d supergravity as simply a constrained topological field theory - there's also an extra interaction.

-By the way, if you\'ve never seen the Plebanski formulation of 4d gravity as a constrained BF theory, here\'s the original paper:
+By the way, if you've never seen the Plebanski formulation of 4d gravity as a constrained BF theory, here's the original paper:

 2\) M. J. Plebanski, On the separation of Einsteinian substructures, J.
 Math.
 Phys.
 18 (1977), 2511.

-Ling and Smolin\'s formulation of 11d supergravity is related to some work of Fre and collaborators, which I haven\'t read yet:
+Ling and Smolin's formulation of 11d supergravity is related to some work of Fre and collaborators, which I haven't read yet:

 3\) Pietro Fre, Comments on the six index photon in D = 11, preprint TH-3884-CERN.

-4\) R. D\'Auria and P. Fre, Geometric supergravity in D = 11 and its hidden supergroup, Nucl.
+4\) R. D'Auria and P. Fre, Geometric supergravity in D = 11 and its hidden supergroup, Nucl.
 Phys.
 B201 (1982), 101.
 Erratum, Nucl.
 Phys.
 B206 (182), 496.